Herod Antipas: Jewish leader, ruler of Galilee and Peraea between 4 BCE and 39 CE.

 However, Herod Antipas was a Jewish leader, or liked to pose as a Jewish leader.
 For example, he is known to have celebrated Passover and Sukkoth in Jerusalem.
 Unfortunately, his subjects were not convinced by their leader's piety.
 Jesus of Nazareth compared him to a fox, an animal that was ritually unclean.

-He was first married to Phasaelis, a daughter of Aretas IV, an Arabian leader.
+He was first married to Phasaelis, a daughter of Aretas IV, an Arab leader.
 Later, he divorced her in order to marry Herodias.
 She had been the wife of Herod Antipas' half-brother (who was also called Herod).
 Marriage to the ex-wife of one's brother was not uncommon, but Herodias was also the daughter of another half-brother, Aristobulus.
 Marriage to one's niece was also permitted, but marriage to a woman who was both one's sister-in-law and one's niece was unusual.

 According to the Gospel of Mark, John the Baptist criticized the king and was consequently killed.
-Flavius Josephus writes that Herod Antipas' subjects were convinced that the war with Aretas that broke out in 36, and the Arabian successes during this war, were a divine punishment (text).
+Flavius Josephus writes that Herod Antipas' subjects were convinced that the war with Aretas that broke out in 36, and the Arab successes during this war, were a divine punishment (text).
 The author of the Gospel, however, offers a different explanation: Antipas' daughter Salome had been dancing in public, much to the delight of her father, who asked her to ask a present, and was shocked to learn that she demanded the head of the Baptist.
 The readers of this story must have understood that Antipas a terribly wicked man, because no loving father would ask his daughter to dance in front of strangers.

 In 37, Herodias' brother Agrippa became king of the realms of Philip.
 She thought that the royal title ought to be given to her husband and made a plan to make Herod Antipas king.
 The emperor did not agree and exiled the tetrarch of Galilee and Peraea to Lyon in Gaul.